metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 toc: true
 ---

-## Incoming (TCP/UDP)
+## Incoming

-mirrord allows users to debug incoming network traffic by mirroring and stealing.
+mirrord lets users debug incoming network traffic by mirroring or stealing the traffic sent to the remote pod.

 #### Mirroring

-mirrord's default configuration is to duplicate traffic from the remote pod, i.e. run the local process in the context of cloud environment without manipulating incoming traffic.
+mirrord's default configuration is to the mirror traffic that reaches the remote pod, i.e. run the local process in the context of cloud environment without disrupting incoming traffic.

 Example - create a simple Kubernetes deployment and service: